Thattekad Bird Sanctuary

-The Thattekkad Bird Sanctuary, covering an area of barely 25 km^{2}, and located about 12 km from Kothamangalam (Kerala state, India), was the first bird sanctuary in Kerala.
-Salim Ali, one of the best known ornithologists, described this sanctuary as the richest bird habitat on peninsular India.
+The Thattekkad Bird Sanctuary covers an area of barely 25 km2 and is located in Kerala state, India.
+It was the first bird sanctuary in Kerala described by Salim Ali as the richest bird habitat on peninsular India.
 Thattekkad literally means flat forest, and the region is a deciduous but generally moist low-land forest surrounding the Periyar River, the longest river in Kerala.

 Species

 The Thattekkad Bird Sanctuary has a rich and varied birdlife.
 Several species of birds, both forest birds as well as water birds, visit the sanctuaries; notable ones include the following:

 The Indian pitta, which visits the sanctuary during winter and spends almost six months here.